Agricultural Development Act

 Article 7

-Chapter 2 Utilization and Management of Agricultural Lands
+Chapter 2: Utilization and Management of Agricultural Lands

 Article 8

-Competent authorities may formulate general plans for utilization of agricultural lands and establish an adequate mode of use on the basis of the natural environments of agricultural lands, social and economical factors, technical conditions and farmers’ vulnerability, and in coordination with the use of any piece of agricultural land as delimited pursuant to the land-use zoning regulations stipulated in the Regional Planning Law and the Urban Planning Law.
+Competent authorities may formulate general plans for utilization of agricultural lands and establish an adequate mode of use on the basis of the natural environments of agricultural lands, social and economical factors, technical conditions and farmers’ vulnerability, and in coordination with the use of any piece of agricultural land as delimited pursuant to the land-use zoning regulations stipulated in the Regional Planning Act and the Urban Planning Law.

 The districts established pursuance to the general planning for the use of agricultural land of the preceding paragraph shall undergo a general review at least every five years, and necessary modifications shall be carried out in accordance with the changes of local developments.